brian-nwo/pytrends-async/README.md

 ## Introduction

-A fork of pytrends with full async/await support.
-This package is currently in development early testing/development and is lacking proper retry support and exception handling.
+A fork of pytrends with full async/await and retry support.

 ## Table of contents